Founding Member Special: 50% off Pro & Enterprise for 12 months Claim Yours →

 Looking at two five-generation pedigrees side by side, trying to find who appears in both.
 This is error-prone and tedious.
 Software should do this instantly.

-Ancestral health data is lost
+Ancestral health data stays in your head

 Hypothetical breedings require recreation